Beholder (horse): Background

 Beholder is a bay mare with no white markings, other than two small specks of white on her forehead.
-She was bred by Fred and Nancy Mitchell at Clarkland Farm in Lexington, Kentucky.
+She was bred by Fred Mitchell's Clarkland Farm in Lexington, Kentucky.
 She was sired by Henny Hughes, a sprinter whose biggest wins came in the King's Bishop Stakes and Vosburgh Stakes in 2006.
-Beholder's dam, Leslie's Lady, won five races out of 28 starts, including the listed Hoosier Debutante Stakes in 1998, and was purchased by Fred and Nancy Mitchell in 2006 for $100,000.
+Beholder's dam, Leslie's Lady, won five races out of 28 starts, including the listed Hoosier Debutante Stakes in 1998, and was purchased by Mitchell in 2006 for $100,000.
 Leslie's Lady was a descendant of the broodmare Last Bird, making her a distant relative of the Kentucky Derby winner I'll Have Another.
 Beholder's older half-brother, Into Mischief (sired by Harlan's Holiday), won the 2007 CashCall Futurity and the 2008 Damascus Stakes, and her younger half-brother Mendelssohn won the 2017 Breeders' Cup Juvenile Turf and the 2018 UAE Derby.
 Leslie's Lady was named the 2016 Kentucky Broodmare of the Year.

 As a yearling, Beholder was consigned by the Clarkland Farm to the sale at Keeneland in September 2011, where she was bought for $180,000 by B. Wayne Hughes' Spendthrift Farm.
 At age two, the filly was sent into training with California-based trainer Richard Mandella.

 Beholder initially developed a reputation as a "temperamental diva."
 As a young filly, she was prone to rearing when she got upset and later turned to bucking.
 But the people who worked with her every day viewed her differently; her exercise rider in 2013, David Nuesch, described her as "straightforward", explaining, "she kind of likes it to be her idea and doesn't want to be told too much what to do."
 Her groom, Ruben Mercado, said she was a "little angel" in the stables but "all business" on the track.
 Mandella used earplugs and a hood with ear coverings (colloquially called "earmuffs") to help keep her focused.
 At one point, he tried giving her ear buds, but the sound upset her even more.
 Mandella was described as the "perfect" trainer for her, as he was willing to try different training techniques to keep her from getting in her own way, took the time to figure out her quirks, and learned to anticipate her behavior.
 The bond and depth of communication between trainer and horse was noted in the press.
 Mandella's son Gary described Beholder as having an "Alpha Male perspective", explaining, "She's actually dominant, bullyish and head strong.
 She's not quirky because she's worried that something is lurking around the corner.
 The things that she does that are hard to manage are because she's tougher than you."